XavRsl/Ldap/README.md

 Usage
 -----
 First remember to set ALL your config parameters.
 All sections have been well documented in the comments.
 Any attribute that you want to retrieve MUST be specified in the 'attributes' array.
+This may seem strange but the reason I built this package was because I needed a way to query an LDAP Directory every two seconds on a big list of users.
+So I needed Caching.
+The only way I was able to cache all the fields was by providing a retrieved attributes array.

 - Return an attribute from one member of your organisation :
 ```php